Saltwater-City/bslc.github.io/_posts/2020-04-25-picking-a-topic.md

 tags: data-science, career, capstone-project
 ---

-In I mentioned in my previous [post]({{site.baseurl}}{% link _posts/2020-04-19-capstone-importance.md %}), self-directed projects are critical to aspiring data scientists.
-A natural question arises: What topics are appropriate for such projects?
-If you are looking to do projects to enhance your resume and your Github profile, you do not have constraints from your non-existent manager or client.
+In I mentioned in my previous [post]({{site.baseurl}}{% link _posts/2020-04-19-capstone-importance.md %}), projects are important aspiring data scientists as way to gain experience and exhibit their skills.
+A question naturally arises from the need to do self-direct projects: What topics are appropriate for such projects?
+If you are looking to enhance your resume and your Github profile, you do not have constraints from your non-existent manager or client.
 While this freedom seems wonderful at first, many of my mentees have found it to be overwhelming.
 {% include image.html url="/images/horrible_freedom.png" description="" %}
 To guide my mentees, I always advise them to pick a topic that is important to them on a personal level.
 In comparison to the standard topics that can be found on Kaggle and other data science focused sites, there are several advantages: